rbuchberger/jekyll_icon_list/README.md

 # Jekyll Icon List

-**This plugin, though simple, is not thoroughly tested.
-Use with caution, and please report bugs if you find them.**

 ## What is it?

 It's a jekyll tag that lets you build unordered lists of items that follow the "Icon + label"